 Karen interrupts to say, “On Dave’s last point, if you really don’t know what you want to do, you really should consider a PLC course or a Level 6 programme – if you drop out at the end of the first year of a Level 8 degree because you realise it’s not for you, you will not qualify for the Free Fees Initiative, or any SUSI grant you may be receiving, to start again on another course, until you reach second year – for many students, having to self-fund a year of college is not affordable.
 So again, give yourself every chance to find a course you really want to do.”

-Meet Adam and Cillian
+Meet Cillian

-Cillian Cosgrave also did the Higher Certificate, and is now completing an Honours Degree in Business: “With me, I knew I wanted to study Business, but I didn’t know what area I wanted to specialise in.
+Cillian Cosgrave did the Higher Certificate, and is now completing an Honours Degree in Business: “With me, I knew I wanted to study Business, but I didn’t know what area I wanted to specialise in.
 Like Adam said, the Higher Cert gives you a taste of everything.
 It also gives you a chance to grow up a bit, to adjust to the difference between school life and college life.
 Once you have your Higher Cert, you can apply to go directly into second year of the degree – this means, it will take me 4 years rather than 3 to get my BA Hons, but I had such an advantage going into second year with two years’ work behind me.”

 Location, Location, Location